+- Define ordered pair, Cartesian products and relation,

+- Define Domain and range of relation.

-- Define a function - Classify functions. - Identify the different functions. - Define domain and range of relation( excluding inverse and composite function) - Functions and their inverse and related problems. - Composite function and related problems( Algebraic only)
+- Define a function

+- Classify functions.

+- Identify the different functions.

+- Define domain and range of relation (excluding inverse and composite function)

+- Functions and their inverse and related problems.

-• Exponential and Logarithmic functions
+- Composite function and related problems (☐ Algebraic only) - Exponential and Logarithmic functions